 These numbers exclude the hundreds of thousands of dollars that Ninja has raised and donated to various charities over the years.
 For example, a single livestream in aid of St. Jude Children’s Research Hospital in 2018 saw him raise a massive $325,000 (£263,000).
 In 2019, Ninja donated $15,000 to MrBeast’s Team Trees campaign, and $10,000 to the Wounded Warriors Project.

 How much does Ninja earn?

 As the most famous gamer on the planet, Ninja certainly has a fair few streams of income that earn a healthy sum.
-He has previously revealed in television interviews that he can potentially earn over $500,000 (£406,000) a month from Twitch subscribers alone, not to mention the donations he receives throughout his streams.
+He has previously revealed in television interviews that he would potentially earn over $500,000 (£406,000) a month from Twitch subscribers alone, not to mention the donations he receives throughout his streams.
 He once received a one-off, anonymous donation during a livestream of $40,000.

 There was also Ninja’s recent switch in streaming platforms, with Microsoft offering a lucrative deal to tempt him away from Twitch to begin exclusively streaming on their service, Mixer.
 Again, an exact amount was not disclosed, but it will likely have been in the millions of dollars.
 His wife, Jessica, confirmed that long negotiations over his Twitch contract was one of the reasons Ninja moved to Mixer.

 It was also rumoured that Ninja was paid $1 million to stream EA’s battle royale title Apex Legends when the game was released.
 The coverage the game received from featuring on Ninja’s popular stream catapulted it into popularity.